tigera-solutions/fortinet-enablement/modules/installing-calico.md

   $ kubectl create -f https://docs.tigera.io/manifests/tigera-prometheus-operator.yaml
   ```

-3. In order to install Calico Enterprise, you need a Docker JSON config file to be able to pull the images and a license key.
+3. In order to install Calico Enterprise, you need a pull secret to be able to pull the images and a license key.
 In this step we will install the `dockerjsonconfig` as a pull secret.
+This file and the trial license key were provided to you previously.

   ```
   $ kubectl create secret generic tigera-pull-secret \